Starting a Foundation

 Trust or corporation?

-There are fewer requirements for trusts, but they are more difficult to change, which may require court approval.
+There are fewer trust requirements, but they are more challenging to change, which may require court approval.
 In contrast, a corporation requires regular meetings, articles of incorporation, and bylaws, among others.
 However, amendments to the bylaws can be made.
-The corporate format is easily adapted to the needs of most foundations.
+The corporate filings format is easily adapted to the needs of most foundations.

 Costs of starting a foundation

-For the individual or family controlling or funding the foundation, the minimum amount to start a foundation is generally considered to be $500,000 if the foundation is to have an administrator.
+For the individual or family controlling or funding the foundation, the minimum amount to start a foundation is $500,000 if the foundation has an administrator.
 If there will be staff, $2 to $5 million would be sufficient.

 Administering a private foundation

-In addition to the start-up funding for the foundation, you’ll need to fund the ongoing administration of the organization.
+In addition to the startup funding for the foundation, you’ll need to fund the ongoing compliance administration of the organization.
 You may want to have paid staff, or you can hire a consultant or an attorney to manage the foundation.
-Or the foundation can be operated by a board, paid or volunteer.
+A board can operate the foundation, paid or volunteer.

 Regulation of foundations

-The US Department of Treasury regulates both private foundations and public charities.
-At the state level, charities and foundations are regulated by the attorney general.
+The U.S. Department of Treasury regulates both private foundations and public charities.
+At the state level, the attorney general regulates charities and foundations.

 Securing Your Retirement Goals Begins Now

-You may have a dream of starting a charitable foundation, but that doesn’t mean it will happen.
+You may dream of starting a private foundation, but that doesn’t mean it will happen.

-Even as an ultra-high net worth household, your retirement goals, and plans can be derailed by unforeseen events.
+Despite the ultra-high net worth status of your household, retirement objectives and plans can be knocked off track by unforeseen events.
 Tax realities might change—surprise medical expenses.
 Securing your retirement dreams requires taking action today.

-If you want to ensure your future retirement goals, such as starting a charitable foundation, become a reality, schedule a Wealth Management Analysis meeting today with Pillar.
-We have developed a process that builds an optimized investment plan around the achievement of your goals.
+If you want to ensure your future retirement goals, such as starting a private foundation, become a reality, schedule a Wealth Management Analysis meeting today with Pillar.
+We have developed a process that builds an optimized investment plan around achieving your goals.
 You will know you’re on track to achieve your goals with near absolute certainty.
 And you will know it continually, every quarter.
 See how our system assures you of the retirement of your dreams.
 We recommend that you contact us to Schedule a Wealth Management Analysis meeting.

 To be 100% transparent, we published this page to help filter through the mass influx of prospects, who come to us through our website and referrals, to gain only a handful of the right types of new clients who wish to engage us.